masifrazzaq/test/README.md

 # 1. Introduction

+In Mining Minds the sensory data is modelled ontologically in the form of RDF Triples.
-SciGraph aims to represent ontologies and data described using ontologies as a Neo4j graph.
+aims to represent ontologies and data described using ontologies as a Neo4j graph.
 SciGraph reads ontologies with [owlapi](http://owlapi.sourceforge.net/) and ingests ontology formats available to owlapi (OWL, RDF, OBO, TTL, etc).
 Have a look at [how SciGraph translates some simple ontologies](https://github.com/SciGraph/SciGraph/wiki/Neo4jMapping).